HarjasSodhi/Random-Color-Generator/README.md

 https://harjassodhi.github.io/Random-Color-Generator/

-A mini Project to Randomly generate Colors by creating new Hex Codes.
+A Project to Randomly generate Colors and Gradients by creating new Hex Codes.
 The codes are automatically copied to ClipBoard as well.